rnaudi/metrics/README.md

 #### 3.4 What can you do about jitter?

 If your production metrics look like this—wide control limits even at high volume—you have real operational variability.
-Options:
+A few approaches:

-**Option 1: Increase window size**
+**Increase window size**
 - Use 15 or 30-minute windows instead of 5-minute windows
 - Averages out short-term fluctuations
-- Trade-off: slower detection of real problems
+- Downside: slower detection of real problems

-**Option 2: Use moving averages** ⭐
+**Use moving averages**
 - Track rolling average of $C(t)$ over last N windows
 - Compute control limits from the smoothed series, not raw values
-- Smooths the signal, easier to spot trends
-- Trade-off: adds lag to detection
+- Downside: adds lag to detection

-Let's see this in action:
+**Accept wider limits**
+- Set alert thresholds well below the jitter band
+- Only alert on clear, sustained degradation (e.g., "5 consecutive windows below 75%")
+- You'll need to distinguish "normal jitter" from "real failure"

+**Reduce the jitter itself**
+- Investigate and fix the root causes of variability
+- Load balancing, caching, performance optimization
+- Often the best long-term solution

-#### 3.5 Moving average control limits—the solution
+#### 3.5 Moving average control limits

 ![C(t) with moving average control limits](images/plot15.png)

-Here's the same high-volume jittered scenario (1M requests, ±5% jitter), but now we:
-1. Compute a 5-window moving average of $C(t)$ (blue line)
-2. Calculate control limits from the smoothed series, not the raw values (gray dots)
+Same high-volume jittered scenario (1M requests, ±5% jitter), but now we compute a 5-window moving average of $C(t)$ (blue line) and calculate control limits from that smoothed series instead of the raw values (gray dots).

-**Result**: The control limits are now MUCH tighter!
-The moving average filters out the jitter, revealing the true underlying trend.
-If a real degradation occurs, it will stand out clearly against these tighter limits.
+The control limits are much tighter.
+The moving average filters out the jitter, so when real degradation occurs it stands out clearly against these narrower bands.

-**How to implement**:
 ```python
 # Compute 5-window moving average
 ma_C = rolling_mean(C_series, window=5)